Longwood Car Accident Lawyer

 - Cell-phone related accidents - Florida adopted a texting-while-driving ban, but some drivers continue to ignore the law and cause serious crashes.
 While it's not illegal to talk on a cell phone while driving, studies have found that drivers who do so experience a cognitive distraction that increases their risk of causing an accident.

-- Drunk driving accidents - Despite tough Florida laws to stop drinking and driving, many intoxicated people get behind the wheel and cause devastating accidents.
-In 2012, there were 697 drunk driving fatalities (drivers with blood alcohol content of .08 or higher), according to MADD.org.
-This number represents a slight increase from the previous year.
+- Drunk driving accidents - Despite tough Florida laws to stop drinking and driving, many intoxicated people get behind the wheel.
+Drunk drivers can cause devastating injuries, and we hold them accountable.

 - Speeding accidents - Excessive speed can cause drivers to lose control of their vehicles or not stop in time.
-According to the National Highway Traffic Safety Administration, speeding was a factor in 30 percent of all deadly crashes in 2011, when 9,944 people died in this type of accidents.
+Crashes that happen at a high speed can cause serious injuries because of the amount of force involved.

 - Asleep at the wheel accidents - Fatigued driving can be as dangerous as drunk driving.
-Even if drivers don't fall asleep, they are less attentive, have slower reaction times and their ability to make a decision is affected.
-A tired driving accident in Florida can be difficult to prove, which is why it's important to arrange a consultation with an experienced lawyer.
+Even if drivers don't fall asleep, they are less attentive, with slower reaction times and impaired decision-making.
+A tired driving accident can be difficult to prove, which is why it's important to arrange a consultation with an experienced lawyer.

-Attorney Miller knows how to handle such complicated cases.
-Before moving to Florida and starting his own practice, Attorney Miller worked as a personal injury lawyer in Chicago for 5 years.
+Attorney Miller knows how to handle these complicated cases.
+Before moving to Florida and starting his own practice, Attorney Miller worked as a personal injury lawyer in Chicago for five years.
 He's also a member of the "Million Dollar Advocates Forum," an elite legal association reserved for lawyers who obtain a settlement or verdict for a client worth more than $1 million.

-Common questions and issues involving Florida car wrecks
+Common questions and issues involving car wrecks in Longwood and Orlando, Florida

 After a car accident in Longwood or anywhere in the Orlando, FL area, you likely will have a lot of questions and concerns.
 Finding answers to your questions can sometimes be a challenge.
-That's why we offer a free consultation to all accident victims.
-It's also the reason why we compiled this list of frequently asked questions about auto accidents and other related issues:
+That's why we offer a free consultation.
+It's also the reason why we compiled this list of frequently asked questions about car crashes and other related issues:

 - Who is Liable in a Rear-End Crash?